iamkirankumaryadav/PowerBI/README.md

 - Power BI `Desktop` is free and easy to use.
 - Helps to get data ready for well presented analysis.

+`Data Types` represents how values are stored by the DAX Storage Engine.
+`Formatting` represents how values appears to end users (%, $, date, etc)

 ### Tables

 <table>